Durvillaea poha: Description

+The species has wide, air filled blades with a 'honeycomb' structure, and relative stout, pale or orange stipes.
+The stipes are unbranched.
+It can be distinguished from Durvillaea antarctica due to its broader, flatter blades.

+Taxonomy

-The species was previously classified as the "cape" lineage of Durvillaea antarctica, but in 2012 it was recognised as a distinct species due to consistent genetic, morphological and ecological differences.
+The species was previously classified as the "cape" lineage of Durvillaea antarctica but in 2012 it was recognised as a distinct species due to consistent genetic, morphological and ecological differences.
 In southern New Zealand, D. poha and D. antarctica frequently grow next to one another, although D. poha normally grows higher up or further back on rock platforms, or in more sheltered bays, where wave force is weaker.
 D. poha generally has wider fronds than D. antarctica, and can appear more 'orange' across the frond area.
 Mitochondrial introgression has been observed between the two species, where some plants in Wellington exhibited the nuclear DNA of D. poha but also mitochondrial DNA belonging to D. antarctica.

 Etymology

 The specific epithet is from pōhā, storage bags made by Māori out of kelp fronds.